Canada targets expansion of Overseas Exports by 50% by 2025 with SME’s presenting the greatest growth opportunity.

 Canada’s exports of goods and services to the world increased 6.2%, or $41 billion, to reach $706 billion, while imports rose 5.4%, or $39 billion, to $753 billion.

 By destination, goods exports to the United States increased 5.4% to $433 billion in 2018.
-However, exports to non-U.S. destinations achieved even faster growth as Canada continues to diversify exports away from a reliance on the United States.
+However, exports to non-U.S. destinations achieved even faster growth as Canada targets expansion of overseas exports to diversify away from a reliance on the United States.
 Among Canada’s major non-U.S. trading partners, exports to China recorded the fastest growth (+16%), followed by South Korea (+9.7%) and Japan (+9.1%).
 Goods exports to the European Union rose modestly (+5.9%).

 Regionally, imports from the United States were up 5.4% to $391 billion in 2018, while imports from non-U.S. sources reportedly grew by 6.5%.
 Among Canada’s major non-U.S. trading partners, imports from India recorded the fastest growth at 30% in 2018, followed by imports from South Korea (+12%) and the EU (+12%).

 The geographic concentration of Canadian exports to the United States is prompting the Canadian government to further diversify its trade markets and allow Canadian businesses to access opportunities in fast growing markets.
 The study also identifies Canada’s SME’s as representing a significant untapped trade opportunity.
 Despite their importance to the domestic market, SMEs in Canada have little participation in exporting.